Jane Kamensky

-Jane Kamensky, an American historian, is a professor of history at Harvard University.
-She is also the Carl and Lily Pforzheimer Foundation Director of the Schlesinger Library.
+Jane Kamensky, an American historian, is a professor emerita of history at Harvard University.
+Since 2024 she has been the President and CEO of the Thomas Jefferson Foundation and of Jefferson's home, Monticello.

 Kamensky graduated from Yale University in 1985 with a B.A., and in 1993 with a Ph.D. in history.
 She was a Radcliffe Institute Fellow in 2006–2007.
+She was also the Harry S. Truman Professor of American Civilization at Brandeis University, the Jonathan Trumbull Professor of American History at Harvard University and the Carl and Lily Pforzheimer Foundation Director of the Schlesinger Library.

-She married Dennis J. Scannell Jr. in 1987; they live in Cambridge, Massachusetts with their two sons.
+She married Dennis J. Scannell Jr. in 1987; they live in Charlottesville, Virginia.